SinisterRj/OctoPrint-MacroSteps/README.md

 Just add this to the begining of your macro or start gcode:

+P.S.: If you're running klipper, be shure to create a [respond] section on your printer.cfg file to enable M118 Gcode.

 ```
 M118 $MS create macroid=1 label="Print Start"
 M118 $MS addstep macroid=1 step=1 label="Heat Soak"